Vitin-19/DS_Atv1-Form_POO/README.md

 <h3>This repository is an activity from my system development course of my school.</h3><br>
 This is an activity to train and learn OOP.
-The class/object used on this project is the People class ("Pessoa"), so there, you can sign in people and edit, view or delete the datas.<br>
+The class/object used on this project is the People class ("Pessoa"), so there, you can register, edit, view or delete the datas.<br>